-Although Christmas calories do not count, you may be looking for some new ideas to get back into shape or lose some weight.
+Although Christmas calories do not count, you may be looking for some new ideas to get back into shape or lose some weight in 2023

 I thought I would share some of my at-home exercise hits and misses over the years.
 Here is my review of Peloton (of course), Insanity, Core de Force, T25, and others.

 Note, you can stream all of these programs online for a monthly fee; however, owning the DVDs (like I do) is cheaper in the long run.

 Insanity is, well, insane in the membrane.
 I was sore in spots that I didn’t even know had muscle.
 If you commit yourself to the 2 months, 6 days a week HIIT (high-intensity interval training) routine along with a healthy diet, you will be in the best shape of your life.
 I repeat, THE BEST SHAPE OF YOUR LIFE.
 This workout will push you to your absolute limits.
 I have been going to the gym my entire life and have never experienced anything like it.
 I will spare you the before and after pictures but when I did it a few years back the results were DRAMATIC, I don’t remember the exact details but pounds were dropped, dress sizes were lost and muscles gained.
 If I do say so myself, I looked and felt great.